P7S1/Instagram-FBU-Final/README.md

 The following **additional** features are implemented:

 - [x] User can post videos in addition to photos
+- [x] User can play videos by pressing a button on the cell
 - [x] CollectionView of posts in profile
 - [x] Custom date label(X hours, minutes, seconds, etc ago)
 - [x] Posts ImageView adjusts to the aspect ratio